Michael Illingworth: Controversies

 The year before taking up the Frances Hodgkins Fellowship in 1966, Illingworth was embroiled in a censorship row.
-In his 1965 exhibition at the Barry Lett Galleries Illingworth included Adam and Eve a painting of the Biblical couple naked with exposed genitals.
+In his 1965 exhibition at the Barry Lett Galleries Illingworth included As Adam and Eve a painting of the Biblical couple naked with exposed genitals.
 A number of complaints brought the police to the exhibition and the gallery director Barry Lett was asked to remove the work.
 He refused to do so.
 The police photographed the painting and the gallery and sent the photographs to the Attorney General, who after considering the request instructed the police to take no further action, although by the time this decision was made the exhibition had already finished.
 As art writer Warren Feeney wrote, ‘Lett's insistence on the gallery's right to display the work of the artists that it represented was a public declaration that the visual arts were an important form of communication founded upon the knowledge of professionals, not the criticisms and opinions of the general public.’
 In 1975 Adam and Eve caused a further uproar when it was removed from the Pakuranga Arts Centre after complaints by the public.
 Eventually the work was purchased by Te Papa at the 2012 auction of the Les and Milly Paris Family collection.
 The Paris's had purchased the work from Illingworth's solo exhibition at the Peter McLeavey Gallery in 1975.
 Another event in Illingworth's career that has attracted attention was the purchase of 17 paintings by a single collector from his 1967 Barry Lett Galleries exhibition.
 Illingworth response to the sale?
 ‘At least it will mean I can stop living in squalor.’